Top Tailgating Tips

 28 October, 2020

-With just weeks away before the big showdown between the Michigan Wolverines and Ohio Buckeyes, we’ve prepared some helpful tips for you to keep in mind while you prepare for your tailgating party.
+With just weeks away before the big showdown between the Michigan Wolverines and Ohio Buckeyes, we've prepared some helpful tips to keep in mind while you prepare for your tailgating party.
 The following advice is sure to help you and your guests have a successful and amazing tailgating experience.

 Prepare Food Ahead of Time